phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ![Sizes Example](images/sizes-example.gif)

 Treemaps are very flexible.
-They can visualize any data that is tree-like which includes any data that can be represented as JSON.
+They can visualize any data that is tree-like which includes any data that can be represented as JSON or edn.

 # What are treemaps?